Taliban deputy leader says 'committed' to peace in NYT op-ed - France 24

 It is also believed to the first time that Sirajuddin Haqqani -- who doubles as head of the Haqqani network, a US-designated terror group that is one of the most dangerous factions fighting Afghan and US-led NATO forces in Afghanistan -- has given such a lengthy statement in English.

-In the article, Haqqani repeats many Taliban talking points from the negotiations, including how women would have rights "granted by Islam" -- the problem being, as many observers have pointed out, the group's repressive interpretation of the faith.
+In the Times article, Haqqani repeated many Taliban talking points from the negotiations, including how women would have rights "granted by Islam" -- the problem being, as many observers have pointed out, the group's repressive and brutal interpretation of the faith.

-The leader of a group known for masterminding some of the most deadly attacks during the war and the frequent use of suicide bombers also says he is "convinced the killing and the maiming must stop".
+The leader of a group known for the frequent use of suicide bombers targeting civilians also said he is "convinced the killing and the maiming must stop".

 The Taliban have been conducting direct talks with the US since 2018 on a deal which would see Washington begin pulling troops out in return for security guarantees from the militants and a promise to begin peace talks with the government in Kabul.